yasharmansouri/Research-on-E-cigarette-Users-of-District-of-Columbia-in-2017/README.md

 #### Hypothesis II Test

-Q:  Is there a significant difference between the age groups of 25-44 and 44-65 with the proportion of e-cig users in 2017 in DC ?
+Q:  Is there a significant difference between the age groups of 25-44 and 44-65 with the proportion of e-cig users in 2017 in DC?

-H0 : Proportion of the two age groups are equal
+H0: Proportion of the two age groups are equal

-H2 : Proportions are different
+H2: Proportions are different

 $$
 \begin{array}{l}{H_{0}: P_{y}=P_{o}} \\ {H_{2}: P_{y} \neq P_{o}}\end{array}
 $$

 #### Hypothesis III Test

-Q:  Is there a significant difference between proportion of e-cig users and their education level in 2017 in DC ?
+Q:  Is there a significant difference between proportion of e-cig users and their education level in 2017 in DC?

-H0 : Proportion of the two education levels are equal
+H0: Proportion of the two education levels are equal

-H3 : Proportions are different
+H3: Proportions are different

 $$
 \begin{array}{l}{H_{0}: P_{h}=P_{L}} \\ {H_{3}: P_{h} \neq P_{L}}\end{array}